 Click the down arrow next to the database collector name at the top of the page to choose to view the live view of a different database Collector by either selecting the database Collector name from the list or by searching for the database collector by entering text in the search bar and then clicking the refresh icon to show only database collectors that meet that search criteria.

 Hover over the sections of the charts to see their details.

 - Click the View list to view All Active Sessions or All Sessions.

 - Click a column title on the Session List to sort the Session List using the clicked column as the sort key.

-On the Database Live window you can see the following information:
+From the Database Live window, you can view:

 - CPU Usage: If you have enabled Hardware Monitoring for the server the chart shows the percentage of available CPU resources consumed by users and the system and a break down of how the CPU is being used.